dorkbox/Network/README.md

  - "Pinging" the remote end (for measuring round-trip time)

-- The available transports are TCP, UDP, and UDT
+- The available transports are TCP and UDP
 - There are simple wrapper classes for:
   - Server
   - Client